 - The bottom line is you have to work within the confines of your property and neighborhood to get the most of night sky watching.

 We met an amateur astronomer at a star party who explained how he found dark skies in his neighborhood, a heavily light populated suburban neighborhood.
 His neighbor had a large flood light illuminating his backyard.
 To shield his telescope from the light he made a simple screen out of plastic pipe and dark fabric.
 His screen had two panels that folded together for storage.
 He admitted it was not the best solution on a windy night but did a good job of obscuring the offending light.

-To reduce light pollution at your house is fairly easily.
-Reduce exterior lights by only using them when and where it is needed, – and only using the amount that is needed with energy efficient bulbs that are appropriate.
+To reduce light pollution at your house is fairly easy.
+Reduce exterior lights by only using them when and where it is needed.
+And only using the amount that is needed with energy efficient bulbs that are appropriate.

 Turn off lights inside your home if they shine light near your viewing area.
 It’s as simple as switching off any lights that shine through a patio door on a backyard deck.